MakeSchool-Tutorials/Game-Of-Life-CocosStudio-Cpp/P4-Game-Of-Life-UI/content.md

 -->

-When you're done it should look like this:
+Your labels should look like this:

 ![image](labels.png)